Initial Teacher Education

 Primary Initial Teacher Education alumni profiles

-Click on the links below to view profiles.
+Click on the photos below to view profiles.

-Below Lewis answers questions about his experience of the course so far.
+Below Hannah answers a series of questions about his experience on the PGCE course.

 Q: What are the main skills from your UG course that you've found helpful for this postgraduate level course?